❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 From the wife’s perspective, the prenup that was once accepted willingly now feels like an impediment to her financial security.
 Having made the choice to step away from her career to care for their baby, she sees her sacrifice as a significant contribution to their family life.
 From her viewpoint, the prenup, which seemed fair in the beginning, now appears to undervalue her role as a mother.
 She argues that her decision to stay at home is a commitment to the family that goes beyond duty and should be recognized as such.
 The request to revoke the prenup is not just about financial entitlement; it’s about feeling appreciated and acknowledged for the vital role she plays in their family.
 From her standpoint, the prenup seems to cast a shadow over the genuine sacrifices she’s making for the well-being of their child and their shared life.

-The Question
+The question

-She wants the prenup revoked and he does not.
+She wants the prenup revoked, and he does not.
 The husband is left grappling with the question of whether he is in the wrong for not revoking the prenup.
 This complex situation raises broader questions about the intersection of love, finance, and family dynamics.
 The husband then turns to Reddit to seek advice from internet strangers.
 Turns out, he received over 3,500 comments on his post!
 Let’s dive into some of the responses from the Reddit community.

 The number one upvoted comment said: “If this situation was not covered in the prenup you need better lawyers.
 Also, a prenup cannot waive away or nullify child support and in many states a judge can override it during the divorce if the terms are lopsided or abusive to one party.
+As a compromise you should do a post-nuptual amendment to the prenup to reassure her that your kids and her will still be secure if something happens.” -@a_man_in_black

 Essentially, this Redditor is saying that there should have been clauses included in the prenup for her if she became a stay-at-home parent (true).
 They also say that you can’t waive child support in a prenup (also true) and that a postnuptial agreement would be a good compromise (and true again).
 We agree!

+In relationships marked by substantial differences in financial status, especially when one partner transitions into the role of a stay-at-home parent, the inclusion of a wealth equalization clause in a prenup presents several noteworthy benefits.
 First, it creates a perception of financial balance within the relationship.
 Through this clause, the spouse with less money, often the one who has quit their job, is entitled to a set amount of money in the event of a divorce.
 This clause aims to balance out any financial disparities stemming from their career-related decisions.
 This helps to ensure that both partners experience a sense of financial stability and equality in the relationship.

 We also agree with the Redditor who said child support clauses are not allowed in prenups.
 Virtually all states do not allow a couple to waive or alter child support in their prenup.
 The state will decide how much a child gets based on the unique situation at the time of the divorce.
 This is to protect the child’s best interests and make sure they are taken care of.
 In the case above, the wife will still be entitled to child support from her wealthy husband with or without a prenup.
-However, child support is not meant to cover the support of the spouse, it’s only for the child.
+However, child support is not meant to cover the support of the spouse; it’s only for the child.
 Support for a spouse is known as alimony or spousal support.
 It’s different.
-So, while, yes, her baby would be financially supported through child support, that doesn’t mean that the wife would also be given support in the form of alimony.
+So, while yes, her baby would be financially supported through child support, that doesn’t mean that the wife would also be given support in the form of alimony.
 Whether or not she waived alimony in the prenup is unclear.

-HelloPrenup’s Advice to OP
+The bottom line on HelloPrenup’s response to OP

 It is important to acknowledge the significance of feelings related to financial insecurity, especially in a scenario where there’s a wealth disparity between a husband and wife.
 Expressing empathy and understanding toward your partner’s viewpoint holds the key to resolving tensions and fortifying the foundation of your relationship.
 There are potential adjustments that can be considered in the prenuptial agreement to address this concern without necessitating a complete revocation of the prenup.